walid1921/walid1921/README.md

 ## **`Degital Craftsman`**

-Hey, I'm Walid 👋🏼 A passionate web developer based in Germany.
+Hi there! it's me, Walid 👋🏼 a passionate web developer based in Germany.

 I like combining my technical knowledge with design to make beautiful and efficient applications.
 My goal is to build scalable and efficient software while providing engaging and flawless user experiences.